 If the warning symbol for the airbag system remains illuminated or illuminates while driving, it means that the airbag system does not have full functionality.
-The symbol indicates a fault in the seatbelt tensioner system, SIPS, the IC system or some other fault in the system.
+The symbol indicates a fault in the airbag system, the belt tensioner system, SIPS, the IC system or some other fault in the system.
 Volvo recommends that you contact an authorised Volvo workshop immediately.